rmrt1n/rmrt1n.github.io/articles/generative-testing.md

 But sometimes the standard library doesn't have anything with the same behaviour as the data structure I'm testing.
 In these cases, I'm forced to write my own simplified model implementation.
 The hard part was verifying the model.
 How do I know if it's correct?
 Do I test my model?
 What do I test it against?
 Should I test my tests?
 It's turtles all the way down.

 Turns out this is a well-known problem called the [test oracle problem](https://en.wikipedia.org/wiki/Test_oracle).
 A test oracle is basically what determines the correct output of a test.
 In example-based tests, you are the oracle because you specify the expected output.
 In MBT, the model is the oracle.
-As far as I know, there's no complete solution this problem.[^5]
+As far as I know, there's no complete solution to this problem.[^5]

 My only practical suggestion is to make your models (and tests in general) "obviously correct".
 Prioritise simplicity and clarity above everything else.
 Keep the code short and easy to audit.
 It doesn't matter if it's slow or inelegant.
 Ideally, you should be able to convince yourself (and others) that the code is correct just by reading it.